Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

     ```

     * Replace the `acrServer` value below with the Login server from previous step.
-You will make this change in all of the charts.
+You will make this change in all of the charts (except cache-api)

     Example:
     ```